Daria Kasatkina: 2024: Seventh and eighth career titles

 In Adelaide, she reached a second consecutive final after a second consecutive walkover from second seed Jessica Pegula, after Laura Siegemund withdrew in the quarterfinals.
 In the final, Kasatkina lost to Jeļena Ostapenko.

 Seeded 14th at the Australian Open, Kasatkina fell in the second round to Sloane Stephens.
 Afterwards, she reached the final of the Abu Dhabi Open by winning a long semifinal match against Beatriz Haddad Maia, losing the decisive match in straight sets to Elena Rybakina.

 In June, Kasatkina reached the final of Eastbourne, after defeating Emma Raducanu in straight sets in the quarterfinals, and third seed Jasmine Paolini in the semifinals.
 She won her seventh title defeating Leylah Fernandez.
 The next week, she went out of the Wimbledon Championships in the third round losing to Paula Badosa.

 Kasatkina was invited by the International Olympic Committee to participate in the 2024 Summer Olympics as an Individual Neutral Athlete – Russian and Belarusian athletes who have been vetted and are deemed to meet the principles of Olympism that their nations do not – but declined the invitation, along with 12 other potential neutral tennis players.

 In September, she reached the final at the upgraded WTA 500 Korea Open, where she lost to Haddad Maia in three sets.
 After making back to back third round appearances in Beijing and Wuhan, Kasatkina claimed her 8th career title and second of the year in Ningbo defeating compatriot Mirra Andreeva in three sets.

 After Jessica Pegula withdrew from the tournament due to a knee injury, Kasatkina was called into the WTA Finals as first alternate for the final round of group matches.
 She lost to Iga Świątek in straight sets.

 2025: From Russian No. 2 to Australian No. 1

-At the 2025 Australian Open, Kasatkina advanced to the fourth round in a career-best finish at the tournament, and was defeated by No. 8 seed Emma Navarro.
+Seeded third, Kasatkina reached the quarterfinals at the Adelaide International, at which point she lost to eventual champion Madison Keys.
+At the Australian Open, she advanced to the fourth round in a career-best finish at the tournament, and was defeated by eighth seed Emma Navarro.

 In March, Kasatkina announced that she would start to represent Australia and live in Melbourne.
 At the time of the nationality change, she was the second ranked Russian player; subsequently, she became the new Australian number one.
 At the Charleston Open, she lost in the third round to Sofia Kenin.

+Kasatkina made it through to the fourth round at the French Open, and the third round at both Wimbledon and the US Open.
+After a run of indifferent results, she brought an early end to her season in early October, stating she was "mentally and emotionally" at "breaking point."